-Other issues to consider when enforcing quarantine:
+Issues to consider:

-- Supply of quarantine kits, which include a thermometer, hand sanitiser, masks, and other necessary provisions. - Establishment of Hotline or designated phones contactable 24/7 for persons who become symptomatic to call. - Stocking and positioning PPE: required for staff that will be conducting contact tracing. - Delivery of food and other essential items such as medication to people in quarantine - Social welfare support, e.g. for lost income, sick leave arrangements. - Letter or medical certificate for employers of contacts for the quarantine/isolation period. - Psychosocial support: finding ways for people to communicate, connect and demonstrate concern with quarantined persons/household will make quarantine less stressful and encourage adherence. - Healthy tips during quarantine for exercise and nutrition.
+- Pre-positioning of quarantine kits, which include a thermometer, hand sanitiser, masks, and other necessary provisions. - Establishment of Hotline or designated phones contactable 24/7 for persons who become symptomatic to call. - Stocking and positioning PPE: required for staff that will be conducting contact tracing. - Delivery of food and other essential items such as medication to people in quarantine - Financial compensation for lost income. - Letter or medical certificate for employers of contacts for the quarantine/isolation period. - Psychosocial support: finding ways for people to communicate, connect and demonstrate concern with quarantined persons/household will make quarantine less stressful and encourage adherence. - Healthy tips during quarantine for exercise and nutrition.